 - How much would I earn if I traded my time prepping for more sourcing?
 Time Prepping x $/Hour Sourcing = (Value of Prep Company).

 - How much would I spend on a prep company?
 This will be your estimated units shipped per month x prep fees.
-Prime Zero Prep works on a fixed rate scale that varies if you do wholesale or online arbitrage.
+The rate maymay vary if you do wholesale or online arbitrage.
 There are also discounts if you pay quarterly instead of monthly.
 This is easy to calculate.

 - Do your prep costs total less than your potential earnings sourcing?
 9 times out of 10, it does.